Product Name: AZOTH 2.0

 Product Description: AZOTH 2.0 is a nootropic supplement that contains patented ingredients designed to increase memory, motivation, focus, and confidence without a crash.

-AZOTH 2.0 is an optimized nootropic stack that recently hit the market.
+AZOTH 2.0 is an optimized nootropic stack for improving cognitive performance.
 The previous version, AZOTH 1.0, has established a decent base for further development.
 But is this optimized stack worth the price?
 And is it better than the previous version?
-Check out my AZOTH nootropic review.
+Check out our AZOTH nootropic review.

 It’s one of the best-dosed nootropic stacks on the market